VA Venue: Ritz-Carlton Pentagon City Harlem Renaissance Wedding

 The Harlem Renaissance Wedding was something that we wanted to create in order to outline how different we all are.
 Being different should never be something to hide or fear.
-As a people we are build to love and therefore we wanted to showcase a different and possibly controversial version of love.
-Watch here.
+As a people we are built to love and therefore we wanted to showcase a different and possibly controversial version of love.

 The Harlem Renaissance has always been one of my favorite periods in time.
 It was a time when musicians, poets, and scholars thrived and Harlem was at the center of it all.
 Additionally the people of Harlem expressed themselves visually and were sultry, debonair, and inspiring.
 In light of the hardships, speakeasies were a haven for all to get away and suffocate themselves in Jazz and The Blues.

-Before I considered this style shoot, I was visiting the Ritz-Carlton Pentagon City because I needed venue for a client’s wedding in November.
-It wasn’t until I walked into the Diplomat Room that the idea of the Harlem Renaissance themed shoot came to life.
+Before I considered this DC LGBTQ wedding concept, I was visiting the Ritz-Carlton Pentagon City because I needed a venue for a client’s wedding in November.
+It wasn’t until I walked into the Diplomat Room that the idea of the Harlem Renaissance themed event came to life.
 I also booked the space for my clients.
 Due to the colors, the crown modeling, and grandeur of it all, I was dizzy in excitement.
 The Ritz-Carlton room simply resonated with this period shoot.